galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 title: "Installing the Galasa plug-in"
 ---

-Galasa is available for distribution as a zip file which can be downloaded from the <a href="https://ibm.github.io/mainframe-downloads/downloads.html" target="_blank">IBM Download Eclipse Tools</a> website or  accessed directly from the `https://p2.galasa.dev/` update site.
+You can download and install Galasa for local running, either from a downloadable zip file (zipped distribution) or directly from an update site.

+The Galasa zip file is available from the <a href="https://ibm.github.io/mainframe-downloads/downloads.html" target="_blank">IBM Download Eclipse Tools</a> website and can be unzipped to a directory of your choice.
+The zip file contains two directories (Eclipse and Maven) and an `isolated.tar` file.
+The Eclipse directory contains the Eclipse plug-in, and the Maven directory contains dependencies that are needed for building tests.
+The `.tar` file is an optional Docker image that hosts both directories.
+You might want to use Docker if you want to host Galasa on an internal server that can be accessed by other users.
+If you want to host Galasa on your local machine only, you do not need to use the Docker image.

-The zip file contains the Eclipse plugin, and necessary Maven artifacts and Docker images for local running.
-This distribution allows users who do not have access to Maven Central, Eclipse Marketplace and Docker Hub from their company network to use Galasa.
+The zipped distribution allows users who do not have access to Maven Central, Eclipse Marketplace and Docker Hub from their company network to use Galasa.

-Users without restricted internet access can install Galasa directly from `https://p2.galasa.dev/` update site.
+Users without restricted internet access can install Galasa directly from the `https://p2.galasa.dev/` update site.

+## Getting started

 Galasa installations can vary in complexity depending on the context in which it is used.
 Invariably though, all first-time installations begin with the Eclipse IDE (you can download it from <a href="https://www.eclipse.org/downloads/packages/installer" target="_blank">the Eclipse website</a>) and the download and integration of the Galasa plug-in from a known update site.
 The Galasa plug-in is accompanied by Galasa SimBank - a demonstration application - which sits on top of a very small middleware layer called SimPlatform (you may see its name in some console messages, but you will otherwise not need to interact with SimPlatform).